-The problem is that there really isn’t much in UK law about unpaid leave.
-The UK law is so limited that they only really cover one scenario in which an employer might want to grant unpaid leave at their discretion.
+The problem is that there isn’t much in UK law about unpaid leave.
+The UK law is so limited that they only really cover one scenario in which an employer might want to grant it at their discretion.

 UK law is very clear indeed when it comes to paid leave.
 Almost all UK workers get 5.6 weeks of paid leave a year.
 For employees who work regular full-time hours, this usually extends to 28 days of paid leave each year.
-You can learn more about the law surrounding paid leave here.
+You can learn more about the UK law surrounding entitlement rights here.

 Why Would Employees Want to Take Unpaid Leave?

 Why would an employee want to take time off without pay, when they already have sick leave, statutory leave, and other types of leave to choose from?

 The main reason is to meet their caring needs.
 Maternity leave and paternity leave let employees take paid time off throughout the first year of their child’s life.
 But their caring commitments don’t stop once the child gets older.

 So when an employee needs to take time off to meet certain caring needs, what choice do they have?
 They could use up some of their statutory leave.
 But this sort of leave should be reserved for holidays, for the rest your employees need to let off steam and avoid stress.

 When they have no legal entitlement to leave, and when they (understandably) don’t want to eat into their holiday allowance, an employee might instead prefer to take unpaid leave.